bumptech/nitro/docs/nitro.md

 We'll build to separate programs, called `rec` and `send`.
 One is the pipeline sender, and the other the receiver.

-Let's do the receiver first.
+Let's write the receiver first.
 Every Nitro program begins with starting the Nitro runtime:

 ~~~~~{.c}